christopherleja/public-goods/README.md

 For the Public Goods code challenge, from a mockup PDF.
-I cheated a little and used React and Material UI for icons.
+I used React, and then cheated a little by using Material UI for icons.